Made with simple ingredients and no added sugars, this Healthy Pina Colada Smoothie is full of tropical flavors and wholesome ingredients.

 - Place chunks of banana in the blender, not a full banana.
 This makes the smoothie much easier to blend.

 - Alcohol is completely optional.
-I often blend up the smoothies and then pour into glasses.
-I add in alcohol to my husband and I's drink and serve my kids Virgin Pina Coladas.
+I often blend up the smoothies and then pour them into glasses.
+I add in alcohol to the adult smoothies and serve the kids Virgin Pina Coladas.
 Just be sure to mix the pina colada with a spoon to distribute the rum evenly into the pina colada.

 There is nothing better than sitting on the beach with a cold Pina Colada in your hand!
 But even when you can't escape to the beach, you can enjoy a delicious, healthy version of a pina colada right at home and it is the perfect option to pair with Mexican, Caribbean, or Southwest Meals.
 Below are a few of my family's favorites.